davealbert/davealbert.github.io/_posts/2018-02-10-Hello-World.markdown

 Well I've added a little more here today (Sunday the 11th) but I haven't decided if I'll move the other posts, or more likely start fresh since most of my posts have either been reposted to LinkedIn and/or Medium.
 The real need I have is for some different landing pages I have for my social media profiles.

-If you are curious you can see the code on [GitHub](https://github.com/davealbert/davealbert.github.io){:target="_blank :target="_blank"}.
+If you are curious you can see the code on [GitHub](https://github.com/davealbert/davealbert.github.io){:target="_blank}.
 I can't say it's impressive, but if you are just looking in to jekyll it might be worth a look.

 Update
 ===